Wendy walking the Camino for Brain Tumour Research

 Wendy McMahon lost her husband Glenn in 2015.
-This September, she is walking the Camino from Sarria to Santiago in his memory and raising funds for The Glenn McMahon Foundation, an umbrella group of the Brain Tumour Research charity in the UK.
+This September, she is walking the Camino from Sarria to Santiago in his memory and raising funds for Brain Tumour Research charity in the UK.

 “Glenn was diagnosed with a inoperable brain tumour in 2014.
 Glenn bravely faced both chemotherapy and radiotherapy, never once complaining but was his positive outgoing self,” explains Wendy.
 “Throughout his treatment we continued to enjoy life: getting married and enjoying a wonderful honeymoon at Lake Garda, going out, travelling, eating and drinking and loving our afternoon teas.
 We spent time with family and friends.We met many amazing people who are working hard to support patients and their families, and we met others who work in research, developing treatments and cures for this terrible disease.”